ugyenn-tsheringg/From-SQL-Database-to-Interactive-Dashboard/README.md

     * Google's Looker Studio.
 2.  **Setup:**
     * Clone the repository: `git clone [Your Repository URL]`
-    * Load the dataset: Import the provided `.csv` files or execute the `.sql` database dump file (`[your_dump_file.sql]`) into your chosen SQL database.
+    * Load the dataset: Import the provided `.csv` files or execute the `.sql` database dump file (`dump_file.sql]`) into your chosen SQL database.
 Ensure tables for ingredients and staff/shifts are included if necessary for dashboards 2 & 3.
 3.  **Run Analysis/View Dashboards:**
     * Execute any necessary SQL preprocessing scripts located in the `[sql_scripts/]` directory.
     * Open the dashboard files located in `[dashboards/]` or access them via their online links.
 4.  **Interact:** Filter and explore the dashboards to gain specific insights.

 From Raw Data to Real Impact
 So what did we learn?
 By using SQL and visualizing the results in Google Looker Studio, I was able to turn rows of data into something restaurant owners and managers can actually use—whether it’s to spot popular items, cut costs, or staff more efficiently.